tajiritomoyuki/ApertureContour/README.md

 # ApertureContour
-aperture_contour is fast and simple tools which draws the contours of the apertures in pyplot canvas.
+aperture_contour is the fast and simple tool which draws the contours of the apertures in pyplot canvas.
-It can be used in various observation such as Kepler and TESS.
+This tool can be used in various observation such as Kepler and TESS.

-## install
+## Installation

+### From GitHub
+Clone the repository from github and do the normal installation of python package
 ```
 git clone https://github.com/tajiritomoyuki/aperture_contour.git
 cd aperture_contour
 python setup.py install
 ```

-## sample
+## Examples
+The usage of aperture_contour is very simple; what you have to do is to prepare a flux image and aperture bitmasks.
+Then aperture_contour draws intuitive contours of apertures with `draw_contours`.

-load libraries and data set
+First, import libraries and load data set
 ```
 import matplotlib.pyplot as plt
 from aperture_contour import draw_contours, SampleImages